 The SDGs, along with the African Union’s Agenda 2063

-, Science Technology and Innovation Strategy for Africa (STISA 2024)
+, the Science Technology and Innovation Strategy for Africa

-- Using scientific priorities identified to inform investment decisions by African governments and global funders to ensure that resources are being directed toward those projects most critical to health and development progress in Africa.
+These priorities will inform investment decisions by African governments and global funders to align resources towards projects that are critical to the scientific and developmental progress in Africa.